Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/r/Rust/README.md

   * It is intended for installation in ``partition/common`` as processor-specific binaries don't make much sense for compilers and as it can then be used to compile software for that partition also.

+### Rust 1.55.0 from CPE 21.08 on

+  * Straightforward adaptation of the EasyConfig for version 1.54.0.